Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 CRYPT 16
 Elsa Fallona von Twitterberg (Beloved Actor): She had many followers
+_____

-A skeleton draped in rags lies atop a marble slab in the· center of the crypt.
+"A skeleton draped in rags lies atop a marble slab in the· center of the crypt.
 Nine shallow alcoves are carved into the surrounding walls.
 The back wall of each alcove is painted with a full-body image of a handsome man.
 Some of the men wear fine clothes; others wear armor.
-At the feet of each painting rests a skull atop a pile of bones.
+At the feet of each painting rests a skull atop a pile of bones."
+_____
 The bones in the niches belong to Elsa's nine consorts.
 There is nothing of value here.

 CRYPT 17

 Sir Sedrik Spinwitovich (Admiral Spinwitovich): Con­ fused though he was, he built the greatest naval force ever assembled in a landlocked country
+____
 "An eleven-foot-long funeral barge dominates this crypt, wedged diagonally into the available space.
 Lying in the boat is a skeleton draped in rags, with hundreds of gold coins piled around it."
+____

-The coins are made of clay painted gold and are worth­ less.
-The funeral barge, whi�h was assembled inside the crypt, is too big to fit through the door.
+The coins are made of clay painted gold and are worthless.
+The funeral barge, which was assembled inside the crypt, is too big to fit through the door.

 CRYPT 18

 The stone door of this crypt has been carefully laid to one side.
-Through the swirly �ists of the perpetual fog, freshlyengravedlettersspelloutthewords"[[Ireena]] Kolyana: Wife." · ·
+Through the swirly mists of the perpetual fog, freshly engraved letters spell out the words "[[Ireena]] Kolyana: Wife."

 The crypt is empty and has �een swept clean.
 This is where [[Strahd]] intends to keep [[Ireena]] once he turns her into a vampire spawn